naosuge/DYT-KMT2B-2/README.md

-The code used in the study "Non-invasive epigenetic screening test for hereditary dystonia DYT-KMT2B" in submission.
+The code used in the submitted paper, "Non-invasive epigenetic screening test for hereditary dystonia DYT-KMT2B".